In this part of the AEM Headless Developer Journey, learn about headless technology and why you would use it.

 This decoupling means that each consuming service (the front end) can build its experience based on the same content delivered over the APIs, ensuring content reuse and consistency.
 Consuming services can then implement their own presentation systems, allowing the content management stack (the back end) to easily scale horizontally.

 A headless approach lets you build a technology stack that can easily and quickly adapt to future digital experience demands.

 APIs for CMSes in the past were usually REST-based.
 Representational state transfer (REST) provides resources as text in a stateless fashion.
 This allows the resources to be read and modified with a predefined set of operations.
 REST allowed for great interoperability between services on the web by ensuring stateless representation of the content.

 There is still a need for robust REST APIs.
 However REST requests can be large and verbose.
 If you have multiple consumers making REST calls for all of your channels this verbosity compounds and performance can be affected.

 Headless content delivery often makes use of GraphQL APIs.
 GraphQL allows for a similar stateless transfer, but allows for more targeted queries, reducing the total number of queries required, and improving performance.
 It is common to see solutions use a mixture of REST and GraphQL, essentially choosing the best tool for the job at hand.

-Whatever your chosen API is, by defining a headless system based on common APIs, you can leverage the latest browser and other web technologies such as progressive web apps (PWA).
+Whatever your chosen API is, by defining a headless system based on common APIs, you can use the latest browser and other web technologies such as progressive web apps (PWA).
 APIs create a standard interface that is easily extensible and adaptable.